 We use an indirect methodology to calculate the greenhouse gas emissions associated to SABIC's chartered transportation tenders.
-The emission factors (EFs) database is DEFRA's one and we review the EFs every year after DEFRA's review.
-This year, our average transportation intensity factor was 12.6 grams of carbon dioxide equivalent per ton-kilometer transported (g CO2eq/t-km).
-Compared to the overall 2017 result, due to the fact that we included more detailed data, including significantly more road transportation, this is not an improvement.
-We did make reductions in several areas, however, as highlighted in the Sustainability Report 2018.
-In an effort to increase transparency, SABIC is pleased to report our absolute supply chain emissions related to entire goods transport operations.
-These totaled 2,360 kilotons of CO2eq in 2018, which is 4.01 percent of SABIC's overall emissions.
+The emission factors (EFs) database is developed by DEFRA (Department of Environment, Food and Rural Affairs, UK government) and we review the EFs every year after DEFRA's review.
+This year, our average transportation intensity factor was 12.3 grams of carbon dioxide equivalent per ton-kilometer transported (g CO2eq/t-km), which was 2.4 percent lower than our 2018 level.
+Our absolute supply chain emissions for all transport operations was 2.85 million tons of CO2eq, which is 5.2 percent of SABIC's overall emissions.